cTaohe/trashTalk/README.md

 # Trash Talk

-This is a trash talk application which you can selector characters to generate trash talk.
+This is a trash talk application which you can select characters to generate trash talk.

 ### Important setting